sharma-anubhav/blog/_pages/about.md

 permalink: /about/
 ---

 My name is Anubhav Sharma.
-I'm an Junior at Thapar University , currently pursuing Bachelor of Engineering (B.E) in Computer Engineering. <br>
+I am a third-year Computer Engineering undergraduate and a budding researcher at Thapar Institute of Technology in India.
+I have benefited from the comprehensive exposure to the core areas of Computer Science as provided by my university, having gained proficiency in Python, C, and C++, and have also completed courses in Operating Systems, Database Management, Data structures and Algorithms, among others.
-This blog contains the Projects and other interesting stuff I come up with.
+I am constantly working on new things which are posted here on this blog.